apd1995/deseq2_pipeline/README.md

 ## Setup (only need to run once)

 Requires conda or mamba.
 No sudo needed.
-R and all dependencies install into the conda environment.
+R and all dependencies will be automatically installed.

 ```bash
 bash setup.sh
 conda activate deseq2_pipeline
 ```

-This `setup.sh` installs Python 3.11, R 4.3, and all required packages (DESeq2, glmGamPoi, etc.) as pre-built conda binaries — no compilation.

 ---